 Pro Tools is not just a podcast editing tool, but a music creation software as well.
 In addition, it also allows the pro users to collaborate with other Pro Tools users and create a collaboration project.

-Pro Tools supports a number of file formats including AAF file, XVAC Long GOP files and 1080p50 files to make it easier for audio editing and mixing task in case the tracks use different formats.
+Pro Tools supports a number of file formats including AAF file, XVAC Long GOP files, and 1080p50 files to make it easier for audio editing and mixing tasks in case the tracks use different formats.